The Arab Film Club is a community-led platform founded by Sarah Agha to showcase exceptional cinema from the Arab world.

 This event was funded by The Grand Plan scheme.

-The Arab Film Club was invited to collaborate with Counterpoint Arts to curate a screening of short films for 300 people at London’s prestigious Southbank Centre.
-We screened three titles by Arab filmmakers – Hassan Akkad (Matar), Soudade Kaadan (Aziza) and Laith Elzubaidi (Panic!) – and also screened two shorts from Afghanistan (Yellow by Elham Ehsas) and South Africa (Address Unknown by Anton Fisher).
-The screening was followed by a lively Q&A.
+For three years in a row, The Arab Film Club has been invited to collaborate with Counterpoint Arts to curate a screening of short films at London’s Southbank Centre.
+In 2023, we screened three titles by Arab filmmakers – Hassan Akkad (Matar), Soudade Kaadan (Aziza) and Laith Elzubaidi (Panic!) – and also screened two shorts from Afghanistan (Yellow by Elham Ehsas) and South Africa (Address Unknown by Anton Fisher).
+In 2024, we screened Al Sit (Sudan) by Suzannah Al Mirghani, Beneath A Mother’s Feet (Morocco) by Elias Suhail and An Orange From Jaffa (Palestine) by Mohammed Al Mughanni.
+The screenings were followed by a Q&A on stage with the filmmakers.
+2025 we sold out with 4 shorts by filmmakers from Gaza, Lebanon and London.